Key Takeaways

 Following these steps during the contract creation process can prevent unilateral mistake examples and can save both parties a significant amount of time and financial resources.

-If you need help with unilateral mistake examples, you can post your legal need on UpCounsel's marketplace.
+If you need help with unilateral mistake contract law definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.